alfredjynx/JOSS-GUI-Transcript/paper.md

 ![\textbf{Main interface} Here, we show an example set of choices for clustering using the Leiden algorithm optimizing for modularity with 1 iterations.
 It applies no post-treatments but does enable the filtering for small clusters before returning the final clustering.  \label{fig:gui-interface}](./imgs/figure_1.png){height="180pt"}

-We show the different options the GUI enables in Figure \autoref{fig:gui-options}.
-At present, the GUI provides support for 4 different clustering algorithms: Leiden-CPM (Constant Potts Model) [@traag2019louvain;@traag2011narrow], Leiden-Modularity [@traag2019louvain], Infomap [@Rosvall2008], and Stochastic Block Models (SBM) [@peixoto_graph-tool_2014].
+In Figure \autoref{fig:gui-options}, we show the different clustering options available in the GUI.
+At present, support is provided for 4 different clustering algorithms: Leiden-CPM (Constant Potts Model) [@traag2019louvain;@traag2011narrow], Leiden-Modularity [@traag2019louvain], Infomap [@Rosvall2008], and Stochastic Block Models (SBM) [@peixoto_graph-tool_2014].
 Each algorithm takes a set of parameters that must be specified before running the pipeline.
 The parameters are explained in the CM Pipeline documentation and in the CM-GUI documentation.

 The user is required to upload a network as an edge list, which is then clustered using the method selected by the user, after which well-connectedness is enforced.
 The user may also upload a pre-computed clustering of the network and skip the initial clustering stage of the CM Pipeline.
 Results can be downloaded at the end of the run by clicking the "Download Clustering data as CSV" button.